Contact us

 In residential buildings with two or more domestic premises, RP’s must provide residents with clear, relevant, and easy-to-understand fire safety information in a digestible format.
 This adds more detail to former guidance which required residents to be informed about fire doors and emergency procedures.

 Where there is more than one RP in a residential building, for instance in multi-occupancy commercial buildings, enhanced requirements for cooperation and coordination between all RPs is key to ensure a unified fire safety strategy.
-This point includes keeping a record of the information provided about your duties within the premises and sharing information with new RPs to continue the recording of fire safety information throughout the building's entire lifetime.
+This point includes keeping a record of the information provided regarding your duties within the premises and sharing information with new RPs to continue the recording of fire safety information throughout the building's entire lifetime.
 According to government guidance, this includes sharing information such as:

 • The fire risk assessment and review records (including any fire safety information provided by other Responsible Persons);